 Also evident in Figures 8 and 9 is that among both female and male prison admissions there has been a steady, and in recent years a substantial, increase in court admissions to IDOC for DUI offenses.
 These increases can primarily be attributed to changes in Illinois law that increased the number of circumstances where DUI is a felony-level offense, and therefore subject to a possible or mandatory prison sentence.
-Among female court admissions, DUI offenses grew from fewer than 10 admissions per year from SFY 1989 through 1996 to more than 130 in SFY 2010.
-Similarly, male court admissions for DUI grew from less than 200 per year between SFY 1989 and 1996 to more than 1,700 in SFY 2010.
+Among female court admissions, DUI offenses grew from fewer than 10 admissions per year from SFY 1989 through 1996 to more than 130 in SFY 2010, before decreasing to 99 in SFY 2011.
+Similarly, male court admissions for DUI grew from less than 200 per year between SFY 1989 and 1996 to more than 1,700 in SFY 2010, before falling to fewer than 1,400 in SFY 2011.